bdwashbu/ScalaAsm/README.md

 That being said, Scala x86 strives to make the process of defining instructions as easy as possible.
 It was designed for this.
 It also resembles the intel specification at all times, especially when it comes to terminology.
 When you have thousands of definitions like this, strong type safety and consise notation help reduce the chance of errors.
 Scala x86 provides this.

+Another thing Scala x86 offers is compile-time safety for the user.
+If the user passes bad operand types into an instruction the compiler will see this and flag an error, using type classes.

 Heres an example of some one-operand PUSH implementations for a 16-bit register, 8-bit immediate value, and 16-bit immediate value.

 ```scala